5-Hydroxyeicosanoid dehydrogenase: Alternate 5-oxo-ETE producing pathways

 The immediate metabolic precursor to 5(S)-HETE, 5(S)-hydroperoxy-6S,8Z,11Z,14Z-eicosatetraenoic acid 5(S)-HpETE, can be converted to 5-oxo-ETE in a non-enzymatic dehydration reaction or chemical lipid peroxidation reactions.
 The physiological occurrence and relevancy of these reaction pathways has not been ascertained.

-5-HEDH cellular distribution
+Cellular distribution

 Since 5-HEDH has not been defined biochemically or genetically, studies on its distribution have been limited to examining the ability of cells or cell microsomes to make 5-oxo-ETE from 5(S)-HETE.
 A wide variety of cell types possess this activity including blood neutrophils, monocytes, eosinophils, B lymphocytes, and platelets; airway epithelial cells, airway smooth muscle cells, vascular endothelial cells, and monocytes differentiated in vitro to dendritic cells; and cancer cell lines derived from many of these cells or from prostate, breast, and colon cancer cells.